p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/feature_compare_contrast.md

 <ul>
     <li data-icon="❑">
-        In the video demos below, we visualized three traces and switched between them by selecting the corresponding option from the dropdown in the central panel.
+        In the video demo below, we visualized three traces and switched between them by selecting the corresponding option from the dropdown in the central panel.
     </li>
 </ul>